Kubernetes Control Plane

 Labels can be used to organize and to select subsets of nodes in the cluster.
 Declare node labels in key=value format, separated by spaces.

 Space separated list of IP addresses of loadbalancers in front of the control plane.
 These can be either virtual IP addresses that have been floated in front of the control plane or the IP of a loadbalancer appliance such as an F5.
-Workers will alternate IP addresses from this list to distribute load - for example If you have 2 IPs and 4 workers, each IP will be used by 2 workers.
-Note that this will only work if kubeapi-load-balancer is not in use and there is a relation between kubernetes-control-plane:kube-api-endpoint and kubernetes-worker:kube-api-endpoint.
-If using the kubeapi-load-balancer, see the loadbalancer-ips configuration variable on the kubeapi-load-balancer charm.
+Currently, workers will only use the first address that is specified.

 Space separated list of flags and key=value pairs that will be passed as arguments to kube-proxy.
 For example a value like this: runtime-config=batch/v2alpha1=true profiling=true will result in kube-apiserver being run with the following options: --runtime-config=batch/v2alpha1=true --profiling=true